TrillCyborg/TrillCyborg/README.md

 # Hey there, welcome to my page 👋

 I'm a full-stack developer with a deep love for creating beautiful and useful products.
 Currently I'm building [Super](https://super.so), a simple tool for turning your [Notion](https://notion.so) pages into websites.
 It's super cool.
-Besides for that I take on freelance projects that interest me.
+Besides that I take on freelance projects from time to time.

 ## Other things I've made